If you would like to discover more about coaching and training as a coach, do come along to one of our free upcoming virtual open events or webinars.

 Priya Farish comes from a background in senior HR and talent management positions with companies including Costa Coffee.
-Graduating from the AoEC’s Advanced Practitioner Diploma in 2019, she took the time to talk to us about her experience of coach training and how she is using coaching in her client work.
+Graduating from the AoEC’s Advanced Practitioner Diploma in Executive Coaching in 2019, she took the time to talk to us about her experience of coach training and how she is using coaching in her client work.

 You have worked in senior HR and talent leadership and executive development roles for some big FMCG brands such as Costa Coffee and Whitbread and run your own coaching practice.
 You also host a podcast based around social change and coaching called ‘Questions Worth Asking’.
 What or who introduced you to coaching and led you to sign up for the AoEC’s Advanced Practitioner Diploma course?